Adam Smith philosophy, life and legacy summary

 Are you interested in helping to produce this play at the 2017 Edinburgh Festival Fringe?
 Please contact us to register your interest in this year's Edinburgh Festival Fringe 2017.

 Our Philosophy plays & Philosophy Lessons on Adam Smith

-Are you Interested in using our philosophy play on the life and legacy of Adam Smith during your University Philosophy, High School Philosophy and College Philosophy class?
+Are you interested in using our philosophy play on the life and legacy of Adam Smith during your moral and political philosophy University Philosophy, High School Philosophy and College Philosophy class?
 We have advice for your philosophy lesson on the Philosophy of Adam Smith.

 We have had great feedback and reviews of our philosophy plays as performed at the Edinburgh Festival Fringe 2007, 2008 & 2009 as a resource for those wanting to learn about philosophy including our philosophy play on Adam Smith.

 If you have found our summary of "Adam Smith Philosophy, life and legacy" valuable then please see our notes on how to use our philosophy plays, philosophy lessons and philosophy activities in your class.